 You don’t have to be Italian or a fat, orange cartoon cat to celebrate National Lasagna Day on July 29.
 Tomato sauce, cheeses, meat and vegetables — all separated by wide flat noodles — what’s not to love?
 Lasagna first showed up in Naples, Italy during the Middle Ages and made it to America in the nineteenth century.
 Since then, Americans have made it all their own.
 So this National Lasagna Day, head to your favorite Italian restaurant or pre-heat the oven and make your own.

-National Lasagna Day - History
+National Lasagna Day timeline

 Ronzoni introduces no-boil lasagna noodles to American supermarkets